pytorch/torchchat/README.md

 Use a small model like stories15M.pt to test the instructions in the following section.
 You must first have ExecuTorch installed before running this command, see the installation instructions in the sections [here](#installation-instructions).

 The environment variable MODEL_REPO should point to a directory with the `model.pth` file and `tokenizer.model` file.
-The command below will add the file "llama-fast.pte" to your MODEL_REPO directory.
+The command below will add the file "${MODEL_REPO}.pte" to your current directory.

 ```
-python et_export.py --checkpoint_path $MODEL_REPO/model.pth -d fp32 --out-path ${MODEL_REPO}
+python et_export.py --checkpoint_path checkpoints/$MODEL_REPO/model.pth -d fp32 --out-path ${MODEL_REPO}.pte
 ```

 TODO(fix this): the export command works with "--xnnpack" flag, but the next generate.py command will not run it so we do not set it right now.
+When you have exported the model, you can test the model with the sequence generator by importing the compiled DSO model with the `---ptepath ./{modelname}.pte` option.
+This gives users the ability to test their model, run any pre-existing model tests against the exported model with the same interface, and support additional experiments to confirm model quality and speed.

-To run the pte file, run this.
+To run the pte file in s.
 Note that this is very slow at the moment.
 ```
-python generate.py --checkpoint_path $MODEL_REPO/model.pth --pte $MODEL_REPO/llama-fast.pte --prompt "Hello my name is" --device cpu
+python generate.py --checkpoint_path checkpoints/$MODEL_REPO/model.pth --pte ${MODEL_REPO}.pte --prompt "Hello my name is" --device cpu
 ```
 but *that requires xnnpack to work in python!*